How to Start Illustrating: Drawing Tips for Beginners

 Understand the play of light and shadow.
 Adding shadows and highlights to your illustrations brings them to life.
 Consider the direction of light sources and experiment with shading techniques to create depth and realism.

 If characters are your thing, infuse them with charisma.
 Pay attention to facial expressions, body language, and unique features.
 Let each character tell a story and evoke emotions in your audience.
-Go beyond the surface – characters are the heart of your illustration.
+Go beyond the surface – characters are the heart of illustration.

 Don't forget the backdrop!
 A well-crafted background can elevate your illustration from good to outstanding.
 Whether it's a simple setting or a detailed environment, make sure it complements your main subject without stealing the spotlight.